innopolis-devops/labs/app_javascript/JAVASCRIPT.md

 ## Pros

-- Easy to Learn and USe
+- Easy to Learn and Use

 ReactJS is much easier to learn and use.
 It comes with a good supply of documentation, tutorials, and training resources.

 - Creating Dynamic Web Applications Becomes Easier

 To create a dynamic web application specifically with HTML strings was tricky because it requires a complex coding, but React JS solved that issue and makes it easier.

 - Performance Enhancement

 ReactJS improves performance due to virtual DOM.
 The DOM is a cross-platform and programming API which deals with HTML, XML or XHTML.